syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Merge%20PDFs/Optimize-the-PDF-resources-when-merging-PDF-documents/).

 ## Reducing the size of the PDF file while importing pages

 Essential PDF provides support for optimization of memory using EnableMemoryOptimization property in the PdfDocument instance.
 Optimization will be effective only with merge, append and import functions.
 Enabling this property will optimize the memory but a difference in time occurs based on the document size.